gebi/check-receiver/README.md

 What you need:

-* Installed nagios-receiver daemon on the server
+* Installed check-receiver daemon on the server
-* Working reverse proxy to nagios-receiver for authentication (client cert or HTTP auth)
+* Working reverse proxy to check-receiver for authentication (client cert or HTTP auth)
-* Check-mk installation with added nagios-receiver.mk to `/etc/check_mk/conf.d/`
+* Check-mk installation with added check-receiver.mk to `/etc/check_mk/conf.d/`
 * A few hosts tagged with `nagpush` in check-mk
 * Those hosts pushing the output of `check_mk_agent` to your server